 Much of this play is devoted to Molly's direct address to the audience about how her life has changed since her teenage years and how she hopes to regain what she lost.
 It appears that her situation may change when she reunites with Ray, with whom she had a brief adolescent romance.

-Other plays to consider for women:
+Other unusual monologues for women:

 - "When the Rain Stops Falling" by Andrew Bovell (Elizabeth, 30s)

 - "100 Saints You Should Know" by Kate Fodor (Theresa, 30s)